Updated September 2023.

 It’s useful to make a posting schedule a week or 2 in advance – this will help you organize – but if you realize you have to deviate from the schedule for some reason, it’s not the end of the world.

-Whenever you have a great new before and after photo, don’t hesitate to post it, but if you don’t have any valuable content for every single day, don’t post whatever just for the sake of posting, and definitely don’t repeat previously posted before and after pics.
+Whenever you have a great new before and after photo, don’t hesitate to post it, but if you don’t have any valuable content for every single day, don’t post whatever just for the sake of posting.
+You may clutter up your feed to the point valuable work photos get lost.

-The way people consume content on IG changes with trends, and currently, many people swipe through Stories before they dig into new posts.
-So you should come up with content for your Stories, too, and this content should be engaging: quizzes, polls, this or thats, things like that.
+The way people consume content on Instagram changes with trends, and currently, many people swipe through stories before they dig into the feed.
+So you should come up with content for your stories, too.

 If you can find the time to keep up with trends in this field, it would definitely help keep your profile interesting and alive!